KDE/digikam-doc/setup_application/theme_settings.rst

     Pairing some application colors scheme and widget style can give a wrong user experience.
 We recommend to adjust if necessary the **Widget Style** from the **Setup / Misc / Appearance** configuration panel, especially with dark color schemes.
 See :ref:`this section <appearance_settings>` from this manual for more details about the **Appearance** options.

-Look below the themed screenshots of four samples taken with Album-View.
+Look below all themed screenshots taken with Album-View.

 +-------------------------------------------------------+------------------------------------------------------+
 |    .. figure:: images/setup_theme_blackbody.webp      |    .. figure:: images/setup_theme_colorcontrast.webp |